-Watamu Marine National Park is part of a complex of marine and tidal habitats along the Kenya’s north coast.
+Watamu Marine National Park is part of a complex marine and tidal habitats along Kenya’s north coast.
 It is enclosed by the Malindi Marine National Park and Reserve which also encloses Watamu Marine National Park and Reserve.
 Habitats include intertidal rock, sand, and mud, fringing reefs and coral gardens, coral cliffs, sandy beaches, and the Mida Creek mangrove forest.
 Marine life attractions include fish, turtles, dugongs, and crabs.

 The Mida Creek forest has a high diversity of mangrove species including Ceriops tagal, Rhizophora mucronata, Bruguiera gymorrhiza, Avicennia marina, and Sonneratia alba.
 These provide refuge to a variety of both resident and migrant bird species.
 Its extensive forests are gazetted as forest reserves and the extreme western tip of Mida Creek is part of the Arabuko Sokoke Forest Reserve.
 The park was established in 1968, and it was one of Kenya’s first marine parks.
 Watamu Marine National Park and Reserve were designated as a Biosphere reserve in 1979.

 - A haven of the Green turtle, Hawksbill and Olive Ridley turtles.

 - Unique coral garden – over 150 species of hard and soft corals, such as fan corals, brain corals, and sponges.

 - Over 500 species of fish in the main park and over 1000 in the reserve

 - Kipepeo Project

 - Over 100 species of birds.

 There are also whale sharks, manta rays, octopus and barracuda as some of the larger species in the park.